 The meta-analysis of included studies (with the same type of outcome measures, similar methodologies, and homogenous samples) was performed using random-effects meta-analyses using Review Manager (RevMan-5) software.
 The analysis followed the Cochrane Handbook statistical guidelines 31.

 If the study used more than one tool to measure the outcome of interest, the assessment by clinician rather than self-reported questionnaires was prioritised.
 Self-report questionnaires were used where assessment by a clinician was not available.
-To combine continuous data, weighted mean differences with 95% confidence intervals (CI) were used for the same validated rating scales and standardised mean differences with 95% confidence intervals (CI) when different validated rating scales which measured the same underlying concept were reported.
+To combine continuous data, weighted mean differences (MD) with 95% confidence intervals (CI) were used for the same validated rating scales and standardised mean differences (SMD) with 95% confidence intervals (CI) when different validated rating scales which measured the same underlying concept were reported.
 Standard deviations were calculated from standard errors and confidence intervals using standard formula 31.
 If multiple interventions were explored, the results from all arms that received the intervention of interest were combined and treated as an intervention group, and all participants without online CBT intervention were regarded as a control group.

 The studies were pooled separately for each outcome using four different points of follow up: post-intervention assessment, 3-month, 6-month, and 12 months or over.
 Studies with an adult population were combined separately to that of the adolescent or child populations.
 Data from wait list design studies were only included until the point at which the control group received the intervention as after this point they no longer retained a comparator arm meeting the inclusion criteria.